10 Ways to Help Seniors Deal with Isolation and Depression

 10. Consider home care

-For senior family members who are living independently, you can hire someone to check in on them once a day and help with day-to-day chores such as grocery shopping and bathing.
+For older adults who are living independently, you can hire someone to check on them daily and help with day-to-day chores such as grocery shopping and bathing.

 Until I convinced my mother-in-law to move in with us, she’d been on full-time home care in San Francisco.
 Though it was a temporary solution, it made traveling over the holidays far less stressful knowing that she was in good hands.